risadams/risadams.com/_posts/2020-10-08-developer-burnout.md

   - development
 ---

-## What to do when doing what you no longer love your work
+## What to do when you no longer love your work

 Burnout is a common, yet serious, mental health issue that plagues the dev industry.
 Devs often feel stuck working long hard hours with little reward or reprieve.